wenyuzhao/lxr-pldi-2022-artifact/README.md

 In our paper we have a few experiments and analysis on openjdk GCs and the benchmarks.
 These results are not the claims of the paper, so we do not evaluate and reproduce them in this artifact.

 Some statistics results on LXR GC it self, such as the rate of ref-count increments and SATB in Table 6 are also excluded in this artifact.
 They are not part of the claim of the paper as well.

+### (Optional) Import and setup the VirtualBox image

+Although we recommend to use our docker image, we also provide a VirtualBox `.ova` image containing all the benchmarks and source code to reproduce the results.

+Please download the image (`LXR.ova`) and import it to VirtualBox or other compatible virtual machines.

+**Note: When importing, please change the number of cores to 24, and the memory to at least 16GB.
+Also please ignore the missing shared folder (`/home/wenyu`) warning.**

 ## Getting started